Meta descriptions are part of the foundation of successful SEO.

 But if you don’t know what they are, you can’t use them!

-Learn what a meta description is and how you can use them for successful SEO in the video below!
+Watch the video below to learn more about what a meta description is and how you can use them for successful SEO!

 Video: What Is a Meta Description?